fzhu2e/PyVSL/README.md

 VS-Lite in Python.

 It contains two modes:
-1. A python wrapper of the original R package of VS-Lite by Suz Tolwinski-Ward by Suz Tolwinski-Ward (https://github.com/suztolwinskiward/VSLiteR)
+1. A python wrapper of the original R package of VS-Lite by Suz Tolwinski-Ward (https://github.com/suztolwinskiward/VSLiteR)
 2. VS-Lite in pure Python (TODO)

 ## How to install